GICSAFePhD/RailML/Layouts/Example_3/Readme.md

 *Figure 8.
 Configuring RNA to obtain signals for line borders(L), buffer stops(T) and rail joints (J).*

-The algorithm assigns signals *J11*, *J12*, *J13* and *J14* at the beginning and end of each track to indicate the rail joints as shown in Figure 9.
+The algorithm assigns signals *J43* to *J49* at the beginning and end of each track to indicate the rail joints as shown in Figure 9.

 ![Figure 9](Figure2.jpg "Figure 9")